Arrangement and Description: Special Formats¶

 Regardless of how an OH is acquired, if it entails any type of recording, in addition to transcripts, there could be a physical separation of materials due to preservation concerns and access.
 Use the following guidelines to determine where to store materials:

-1. Hard copy, machine-dependent media such as reel-to-reel, film, cassette, VHS tapes, Hi-8 tapes, digital Hi-8 tapes, CDs and DVDs are to be transferred to the AV Dept.
+Hard copy, machine-dependent media such as reel-to-reel, film, cassette, VHS tapes, Hi-8 tapes, digital Hi-8 tapes, CDs and DVDs are to be transferred to AV

-2. Born digital recordings are to be uploaded to the server and backed up on shared hard drives.
+Born digital recordings are to be uploaded to the server.

-1. If a transcript(s) is part of a unique accession or accrual to a unique accession (this includes discrete projects and duplicates): Hard-copy(s) are to be boxed and shelved at 3N-F-1.
-Single transcripts are to be placed in the last available individual oral histories box and specific arrangement statement added to the resource record.
+- If a transcript(s) is part of a unique accession or accrual to a unique accession (this includes discrete projects and duplicates): Hard-copy(s) are to be boxed and shelved at 3N-F-1 if space allows.
+Single transcripts are to be placed in the last available individual oral history box and a specific arrangement statement added to the resource record.

-1. They stay with the collection regardless of format.
+- They stay with the collection regardless of format

-2. If digital (e.g., stored on CDs) within an analog collection, then duplicates should be made for the sake of preservation, and uploaded to the server; original media can then be disposed
+- If digital (e.g., stored on CDs) within an analog collection, upload digital files to the server, then dispose of original media

-3. If digital within an entirely digital collection, they will be stored with the rest of the digital content.
+- If digital within an entirely digital collection, they will be stored with the rest of the digital content

-1. First name the materials using the following conventions that apply to both born-digital and digitized oral history recordings and transcripts.
-For consistency, "OH" is added to the file name, immediately following the accession number, regardless of whether or not OH is already part of the accession number prefix.
-Three digit counter numbers are then added, beginning with 001 and increasing up to 999 (if needed).
-Counter numbers represent individual recordings and transcripts, disambiguating items in larger oral history collections and providing machine readability.
+- First name the materials using the following conventions that apply to both born-digital and digitized oral history recordings and transcripts.
+For consistency, "OH" is added to the file name, immediately following the accession number, regardless of whether OH is already part of the accession number prefix.
+Three-digit counter numbers are then added, beginning with 001 and increasing to 999 (if needed).
+Counter numbers represent individual recordings and transcripts, disambiguating items in larger oral history collections, and providing machine readability.
 Recording and transcript numbers are automatically differentiated by file name extension (e.g. recordings may end in mp3, mp4, wav, etc., and transcripts will end in .pdf).

 File Name: AccessionNumber_OH_Counter#_TapeSide (if applicable)